 How can you tell if you have a valid claim after a brain injury?

 Several factors must be considered to determine if you can pursue a traumatic brain injury claim.
 This includes damages, causation, and liability.
 To know for sure if you can recover compensation, you should schedule a meeting with an attorney who specializes in these cases.

 How long do you have to file a brain injury lawsuit?

 Stuart has established a clear and concise deadline regarding how long you have to recover damages from a personal injury, including a traumatic brain injury.
-In the state, the statute of limitations is just four years.
+In the state, the statute of limitations is just two years.
 However, there are situations where the time period is even less than this, which is why it is best to speak to an attorney as soon as possible after the injury occurs.

 Is it likely that your case will go all the way to trial?

 Most traumatic brain injury claims will be settled before reaching trial.
 However, how willing and prepared your lawyer is for trial will help to improve your chances of success during settlement negotiations.
 Remember, it is best to find an attorney who is willing to take your case to court if they cannot negotiate a fair settlement from the other party.

 Should you take a settlement offer from the at-fault party’s representation or insurance company?

 You should never accept a settlement offer until you have spoken to your attorney.
 They will know if you are receiving a fair offer and can provide advice on when you should and should not settle.
 After all, if you accept a settlement and then discover your injuries are worse than you initially thought, you have no option to recover additional compensation.

 Can you recover money for the funds you would have earned during the entirety of your career?